foxdonut/adventures-reactive-web-dev/client-elm/README.md

 Our Main is ready to go.
 We need to do two things to set up our signals:

-1. Change our previous `todoMainFeature` to a `createTodoMainFeature` function so that we can pass the `saveTodo` signal as a parameter and pass it down to connect our features
+1. Change our previous `todoMainFeature` to a `createTodoMainFeature` function so that we can pass the `saveTodo` signal as a parameter and pass it down into our features
 1. Pass up the _edit_ signal from our features and return it as `editTodoSignal` from the `todoMainFeature`.

-Let's see how we pass in the `saveTodo` signal down to our features.
+Let's see how we pass in the `saveTodo` signal to our features.

 ## Passing a Signal into a Feature